 Develops and maintains investigation skills that are integral in the scientific inquiry methods, both directed and independent.

 This curriculum promotes school success by teaching about school connectedness, a safe and respectful school climate, and directly teaching students the skills to strengthen their ability to: learn, have empathy, manage emotions and solve problems.
 The Bullying Prevention portion is designed to change the climate of the school and classroom, and reduce the peer rewards that can reinforce behavior of aggressive children.
 It educates the student in what bullying is, how to respond to it effectively and who the support staff is to go to when it happens.
 In addition, units on Good Nutrition, Physical Exercise and the need for plentiful sleep are taught.

 Teaches the core knowledge in history and social science.
 It encourages the development of related skills that enhance students’ ability to understand core knowledge such as analysis (chronological, spatial thinking skills, research and evidence and point of view skills, and historical interpretation skills), summarization, identification of cause and effect, comparing, making generalizations, etc. It integrates history with math, science, language arts and visual and performing arts.

 Topics vary each semester.
 First-Sixth graders meet for 30 minutes each Friday to learn about the life of Jesus, the parables of Jesus, the Ten Commandments, etc.

-During their daily instruction with the Armenian specialist, the students learn about culture and history.
+Students learn about culture and history.
 Once per week the students have choral music and instrumental music lessons with a qualified music teacher, learning Armenian songs and playing Armenian folk melodies with their instruments.
 A monthly assembly highlights famous Armenian writers, which gives students the opportunity to read and perform pieces from the authors’ bodies of work.